percona/pmm/docs/install-pmm/register-client-node/index.md

-# Register client node on PMM server
+# Register client node on PMM Server

 Register your client node with PMM Server.